MauroDataMapper/mdm-explorer/docs/CONCEPTS.md

 # Template Requests

-Instead of creating User Data Specifications from scratch, it is possible to base a data specification off of a _template_.
+Instead of creating user data specifications from scratch, it is possible to base a data specification off of a _template_.
 This is a pre-made data specification that is finalised and can be forked to make a copy from.

 ## Templates Folder